-You will need to treat any payments received under the CJRS or SEISS as part of your business's income, as the purpose of both schemes is to help fund your business's normal day-to-day activities.
-This means that you will have to work out how much tax is due on this income.
+Please note that you will need to treat any payments received under the CJRS or SEISS as part of your business's income by following the steps below.
+The purpose of both schemes is to help fund your business's normal day-to-day activities which means that you will have to work out how much tax is due on this income.
 You’ll then need to complete the relevant box on your Self Assessment tax return.

-From the ‘Type’ drop-down menu, select ‘Other Money In’.
-Choose ‘Grant Income’ from the 'Category' drop-down menu and type the name of the scheme into the 'Description' box.
+Select ‘Grant Income’ from the 'Category' drop-down menu and enter the name of the scheme into the 'Description' box if you wish.

 Alternatively, you can set up your own income category for these transactions.
-Be aware that this particular grant is outside the scope of VAT as it doesn't relate to any goods or services that your business sells.
+Be aware that these particular grants are outside the scope of VAT as they don't relate to any goods or services that your business sells.